Resolving Disputes and Approving Appraisal Records

 Who may file.
-Normally, either the person who owned the property January 1 or the person’s agent files a protest.
-A taxpayer who acquires property between January 1 and the protest deadline may file a protest in the place of the January 1 owner.
+Normally, the person who owned the property January 1 files a protest.
+The property owner may appoint an agent to protest if he or she does so in writing.
+The owner must use Comptroller Model Form 50-162-1 or 50-241-1.
+See Appendix C. A taxpayer who acquires property between January 1 and the protest deadline may file a protest in the place of the January 1 owner.
 A taxpayer who acquires property while a protest is pending may apply to the ARB to continue the protest in the place of the original owner.
 A person who claims an interest in the property may file a protest even if the person is not shown as the owner on the appraisal district records.
 Both old and new property owners can file.
 The ARB should hold a joint hearing for both owners.

 The usual deadline may be postponed in a number of cases.
 First, if the district mails a late notice of appraised value (after May 2), the deadline is 30 days from the mailing date.
 Second, a property owner who misses the original deadline for good cause may still file a protest.
 The deadline in this case is the day before the ARB approves the appraisal records.
 In such a case, the property owner receives a two-step hearing.
 First, the ARB decides whether the property owner had good cause for missing the deadline.
 Then and only if the owner had good cause, the ARB hears the protest.
 A good cause is usually something not within the taxpayer’s control.
 An example of good cause is a medical emergency.
-Board policies should address the issue of what constitutes good cause.
 A special deadline applies to protests that result from changes the ARB makes to the appraisal records.
 The property owner must file a protest within 30 days of the date notice of the ARB change is delivered to the owner.

 A lessor is required to send to the lessee a copy of the property’s notice of appraised value.
 Failure to do so, however, does not affect the protest deadline for the property in question.